tytydraco/yessleep/out/Dad_isnt_Dad_right_now.md

 *"Get the fuck off me!"*

 The yelling and footsteps just got louder, alongside crashing sounds from the kitchen.
 Things breaking, things hitting the wall, glass breaking.
 They'd never fought like this.
-They'd never fought, ever but here I heard them banging on the walls.
+They'd never fought, ever, but here I heard them banging on the walls.
 Screaming like I'd never heard before.

 I ran onto their bed and under their covers, pulling them up closer to me.
 All I did, all felt I could do was stare at the light under the door.
 No matter how loud they got, how much crashing there was downstairs, I felt deep down that it'd all be over soon.